maurinem01/Classroom-Manager/README.md

 Here is a [video demonstration](Demo.mkv) of how the program works.

-## Updates
+## code/remote_db/
-This section covers updates made to the project.

-### v1
-This version moves the database from localhost to the cloud.
+The remote_db/ branch moves the database from localhost to the cloud.
 For security, the credentials have been moved to environment variables.
 The following environment variables need to be set:
 - **KUMON_DB**: The address to the database of format {server}/{dbName}
 - **KUMON_DB_USER**: Database username
 - **KUMON_DB_PASSWORD**: Database password